MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/bring-your-own-channel.md

 If the conversation is active for the activity received by the relay processor, it sends the activity to the message relay processor.
 For information about how to configure a custom messaging channel, see [Configure custom messaging channel](configure-custom-channel.md).

-This page briefly explained how a channel is connected to the Microsoft Direct Line Bot Framework, which is internally attached to OmniChannel for Customer Service.
-This source code and documentation describe the overall flow of how the channel can connect to OmniChannel for Customer Service through Direct Line, and don't focus on aspects of reliability and scalability.
+This page briefly explained how a channel is connected to the Microsoft Direct Line Bot Framework, which is internally attached to Omnichannel for Customer Service.
+This source code and documentation describe the overall flow of how the channel can connect to Omnichannel for Customer Service through Direct Line, and don't focus on aspects of reliability and scalability.

 ### See also